 Pigeons, Grackles, and Sparrows are among the world’s most notorious birds when it comes to making residential and commercial spaces uncomfortable.
-Houston residents are likely to run into one or more of these intrusive birds on their properties.
-When you hear flapping, squawking or pecking sounds coming from inside your Houston building it’s likely to be one of the birds listed below.
+Business and homeowners are likely to run into one or more of these intrusive birds on their properties.
+When you hear flapping, squawking or pecking sounds coming from inside your building it’s likely to be one of the birds listed below.

 Grackles belong to the Troupial family, which makes them close relatives of the blackbird.
 Many people mistake them for blackbirds because their feathers have a dark hue.
-But the male Grackles plumage is more dark purple than black when you take a closer look or see it in the right light.
-These birds are known for their aggressive behavior and propensity to move in large groups.
-They are scavengers, which means they’ll frequent any location that offers a meal (restaurants, especially outdoor ones and dump sites among others).
+But the male Grackles plumage is darker purple than black when you take a closer look or see it in the right light.
+These birds are known for their aggressive behaviour and propensity to move in large groups.
+They are scavengers, which means they’ll frequent any location that offers a meal (restaurants, especially outdoor ones and dumpsites).
 Like many other birds, their waste can transmit viruses and bacteria to other animals as well as people.